logicalmechanism/Token-Sale-Plutus-Contract/Application_Guide.md

 If everything works, you will see all available tokens for sale inside the valid smart contracts.

+## Things I Have Noticed

+Each image is loaded with IPFS.
+Sometimes it can take a while to query every metadata image and then load it.
+Please be wait for images to load.
+It may be better to load the CLI wallet with only the tokens that will be sold that way it will reduce the load time for each image.
+In the future this will have to be accounted for when there are many smart contracts in use inside the marketplace.

+This is an alpha test so please be kind.
+Smart contracts are very new and Plutus development is a challenge.

 ### PLEASE USE AT YOUR OWN RISK!